 Do you enjoy poetry?
 Join the local poetry group for monthly potluck dinners and poetry readings, including open mic segments.

-In autumn-one of the most beautiful seasons in the valley-take your baskets, jars and appetite to a local apple-pressing event.
-Pick you own apples, fill your jars with freshly pressed apple juice and feast at the free barbecue.
+Autumn is one of the most beautiful seasons in the valley.
+Take your baskets, jars and appetite to a local apple-pressing event.
+Pick your own apples, fill your jars with freshly pressed apple juice and feast at the free barbecue!

 On Christmas Eve, the roads are lined with luminarias created by the youth in the area.
 Enjoy their glow as you tromp through the snow to a neighbor’s home for a potluck dinner; and visit other neighbor’s homes on your way to the house where Santa always arrives and has gifts for the children.
 Continue to visit with friends and neighbors as you gather to watch the huge fireworks display, followed by more munching and sipping if you saved some room.
 And don’t forget the hayride that follows.
 Back home and to bed with your own dreams of sugarplums.

 Chupadero is a wonderful, inviting community.
 Residents include local artists, astronomers, attorney’s, EMT’s and fire fighters, Los Alamos scientists and computer specialists as well as Santa Fe business owners- a wide variety of occupations and talents.

 Pojoaque and Nambe are neighboring towns just north of Tesuque near Santa Fe in Los Alamos county.
 Both towns offer traditional New Mexico homes and culture with extensive views of the nearby mountain ranges.